nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   If any of the above constraints are violated, `AddressBookParser` throws a ParseException.
 Otherwise, `AddCommandParser` creates an `AddCommand` instance with a `Person` object representing the new client.

-Upon execution, `AddCommand` first queries the supplied model if it contains a person.
-If no duplicate person exists, `AddCommand` then calls on `model::addPerson` to add the person into the contact list.
+Upon execution, `AddCommand` first queries the supplied model if it contains a client.
+If no duplicate client exists, `AddCommand` then calls on `model::addPerson` to add the client into the contact list.

 ### Add Listing Feature